osalvador/ReplicaDB/DEPLOYMENT.md

 or Quartz scheduler.
 Its Actuator management port is an operational surface, not a product API; restrict it with the private network, firewall, or an authenticated internal proxy.

+Worker admission is local to each process.
+A run notification creates at most one directed claim opportunity per worker; an empty directed claim can make one generic fallback, never another fallback.
+Startup, listener reconnect, periodic polling, and completion refill at most one generic opportunity per currently free slot.
+Jitter, successful-claim cooldown, and decaying contention backoff delay only the opportunity scheduler and never occupy a run permit.
+PostgreSQL remains the only ownership arbiter.

+The worker fleet is expected to distribute work approximately, not by strict round robin.
+Evaluate sustained backlog with normalized busy-slot time:
+`busy-slot-seconds / max-concurrent-runs`.
+Equal-capacity workers should be approximately balanced; workers with different capacities should receive proportionally different raw work while their normalized utilization remains comparable.
+Queue age and polling lag are operational signals and do not bypass cooldown.

 ## PostgreSQL migrations